silviomcandido/interIsoFoamEHD/README.md

 1. Clone this repository to your local machine.
 2. Compile the solver using wmake.
 3. Prepare your case setup, including mesh generation and boundary conditions.
   3.1.
-Use the "CASE/CASE.m4" to set the geometric properties of the case.
+Use the 'CASE/CASE.m4' to set the geometric properties of the case.
   3.2.
-The refinement level can be increase locally with the "Allrun.sh" file with the tool "refineMesh", must change the size in "system/refine/toposetDict(n)" corresponding.
+The refinement level can be increase locally with the 'Allrun.sh' file with the tool 'refineMesh', must change the size in 'system/refine/toposetDict(n)' corresponding.
   3.3.
-Update the properties of the two-phase system changing the "constant/transportproperties" or in the "Allrun.sh" for the liquid phase.
+Update the properties of the two-phase system changing the 'constant/transportproperties' or in the 'Allrun.sh' for the liquid phase.
 5. Run the simulation using standard OpenFOAM utilities.
-   5.1. "interIsoFoamEHD > log.file &"
+   5.1. 'interIsoFoamEHD > log.file &'
 7. Post-process the results using visualization tools compatible with OpenFOAM.
 (Try our Python scripts!)

 ### Meshing of the 2D Axisymmetric